-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 How health care services work t - g outcome A: Understand the di 1 No rewardable material a superficial account of how the selected services could work together to meet the needs of a specified individual; with little clarity in the links made between the different services to show the specific ways of working together. a partially detailed account of how the selected services could work together to meet the needs of a specified individual; making partially clear links between the different services to show the specific ways of working together. a mostly detailed account of how the selected services could work together to meet the needs of a specified individual; making mostly clear links between the different services to show the specific ways of working together. a fully detailed account of how the selected services could work together to meet the needs of a specified individual; making clear links between the different services to show the specific ways of working together.
+Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 How health care services work to n individual (continued) ial care services and barriers to accessing them No rewardable material a superficial account of how the selected services could work together to meet the needs of a specified individual; with little clarity in the links made between the different services to show the specific ways of working together. a partially detailed account of how the selected services could work together to meet the needs of a specified individual; making partially clear links between the different services to show the specific ways of working together. a mostly detailed account of how the selected services could work together to meet the needs of a specified individual; making mostly clear links between the different services to show the specific ways of working together. a fully detailed account of how the selected services could work together to meet the needs of a specified individual; making clear links between the different services to show the specific ways of working together.